 J. & J. Goddard was at 68 Tottenham Court Road until 1968.
 The last address I could find for them was at 37 Union Street SE1, London, in 1970.
 Visible from the Goodge Street Station, the “J.& J. Goddard” sign continues to look good, because it was set in tile, not just painted.

 Many tuning hammers were available in Goddard’s 1920 catalogue.
 “T” hammers and universal tuning hammers were plentiful in 1920, while in North America, “T” hammers were no longer used for tuning, but still used for stringing.
 They’re still used for stringing today.
-Reynolds tuning hammers were prominently featured.
+Reynolds tuning hammers were displayed with an elevated distinction.